Misterio77/flavours/README.md

 Looking for something similar to use with NixOS/home-manager?
 Check out [`nix-colors`](https://github.com/misterio77nix-colors)

-**Notice**: This README refers to the latest (possibly unreleased) `master` version.
-Some docs might differ from the version you're using.
-Maybe you're looking for the [0.5.1 version](https://github.com/Misterio77/flavours/tree/v0.5.1)?

 ## What
 This is a CLI program that both builds and manages Base16 schemes and templates.